Living the Just Transition

 SouthWest Organizing Project

-Project Feed the Hood has been creating a Just Transition away from an extractive food system for over a decade, creating a system rooted in our communities’ values and history.
-Celebrate SWOP’s 10-year anniversary with us as we expand our intergenerational garden programming and transition our community garden into an agroecology center – a place where frontline communities will learn ways to combat food apartheid for years to come.
-Get an inside look into how our work supports international skill-sharing and solidarity building, uplifts traditional and Indigenous knowledge, upholds sustainable food sovereignty and inherently respects mother earth.
+Project Feed the Hood has been creating a Just Transition away from an extractive food system for over a decade, creating a system rooted in their communities’ values and history.
+Celebrate the10-year anniversary of SWOP’s Project Feed the Hood as they expand their intergenerational garden programming and transition their community garden into an agroecology center – a place where frontline communities will learn ways to combat food apartheid for years to come.
+Get an inside look into how SWOP’s work supports international skill-sharing and solidarity building, uplifts traditional and Indigenous knowledge, upholds sustainable food sovereignty and inherently respects Mother Earth.

 Experience a Just Transition based in Indianapolis, Indiana through the eyes, ears and heart of the intergenerational, multicultural, youth-focused Kheprw Institute.
 Named for the scarab beetle, symbolic of rebirth and regeneration, this community tells a simple, yet hard-to-achieve story of collective empowerment and wealth-building through visual metaphors, anecdotes and spoken word.
 The rich Kheprw community contributes to a film in which its desired future state of equity and liberation is embodied and projected through lived practice.
 Step into the kitchens, front porches, parks and classrooms of the vision that is Kheprw.
 Come take a look!